Romelu Lukaku: Chelsea striker apologises and returns to training, says Thomas Tuchel

 Souness: Lukaku more than crossed the line | Nev: Love story over

-However, fellow pundit Gary Neville says an apology isn't necessary if Lukaku has told the truth - but he must work hard to win back the trust of his manager and fans in what is now "rather than a love story, a transactional relationship."
+However, fellow pundit Gary Neville says an apology is not necessary if Lukaku has told the truth - but he must work hard to win back the trust of his manager and fans in what is now "rather than a love story, a transactional relationship".

 Lukaku said he hoped to go back to Inter soon because he was unhappy with how Tuchel was utilising him.